One more death recorded in Nuneaton and Bedworth

 There was one more coronavirus death recorded in the latest 24-hour period in Nuneaton and Bedworth.

-However, due to a technical issue the number of Covid-19 deaths reported in England is lower than expected in the most recent update.

-The dashboard shows 428 people had died in the area by May 4 (Wednesday) – up from 427 on Tuesday.
+A total of 431 people had died in the area when the UK coronavirus daily dashboard was updated on May 10 (Tuesday) – up from 430 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Nuneaton and Bedworth.